aloverso/loanbot/README.md

 self.AVAILABILITY_QUESTION = 9
 self.SEND_LIST = 10
 ```

 Additionally, our conversation handling works through “dumb” searching for keywords in user messages.
 It does not (yet) use machine learning.
 That’d be a pretty good idea though.
 Currently, when parsing for words, we look for: checkout words, return words, closing words, availability words (asking if a tool is available), and help words.

 When adding to these word lists, keep in mind that the bot looks for that word anywhere in the user message, so choose them with care.
 For example, at an earlier point in the project, we included the word “in” as an availability word, for the case of a user asking “is the camera in?”
 The problem this presents is that it would see “in” in other words as well (for example, “I am checking out a camera”), which would be misinterpreted because the word “checking” also contains the word “in”.

 The `determine_response_for_user` function is the main part of this, and follows a mostly predictable structure.
 It’s pretty much a list of if statements that determine a response based on user stage.
 There are a couple important exceptions.
 The end of that function should never be reached, and if it is, it’s a bug.
 It should be structured in a way that it returns before ever getting to the end of the function.

 The first chunk of the function is structured differently.
-It looks like this (pseudo-code)
+It looks like this (pseudo-code):

 ```
 if the message is a closing:
     Return a farewell